 existence of a structure in the data that could be captured by a relatively small number of principal components or

 directions.
-Second, a low-dimensional active subspace used to map the set of inputs to the quantity of
+Second, a low-dimensional active subspace is used here to map the set of inputs to the quantity of

 interest~(QoI).

-To , the gradient of the QoI with respect to each input should be estimated
+To accomplish this effectively, the gradient of the QoI with respect to each input should be estimated

 with reasonable accuracy.
 For the application presented in this work, we have used a regression-based approach for